 - how to install TWRP

-- booting and rebooting
+- booting and rebooting in TWRP

-- TWRP options and what they do
+- TWRP options and how to use them

 What is recovery?

 Recovery is small piece of software that runs in the recovery partition on your device.

 It is possible to boot into this partition, enabling you to power on and access the files on your phone without loading the Android OS.
 Because Android isn’t loaded, the Android system files are not placed in memory, which means they can be accessed, edited and replaced.

 When you install a system update on your device, booting into recovery is part of the process.
 Every device has a stock recovery installed for this reason, but it has no user-accessible functions.

 Replacing the stock recovery with a custom recovery such as TWRP (Team Win Recovery Project) gives you access to the parts of your device that were previously off limits.
 That’s how you start hacking your phone.